yichi170/yichi170.github.io/content/_index.md

 title: "Yi-Chi Lee"
 date: 2022-11-03T21:53:15+08:00
 imageURL: head.JPEG
-subtitle: "B.S. at National Yang Ming Chiao Tung University"
+subtitle: "MSCS at UT Austin"
 draft: false
 ---

 # About Me
+---
+I'm currently a master's student in Computer Science at The University of Texas at Austin.
 I earned my bachelor's degree in Computer Science from National Yang Ming Chiao Tung University, advised by Prof. Yung-Ju Chang.
-Also, I was software intern in compiler team at SiFive from Fall 2022 to Fall 2023, working on compiler performance analysis.
+Also, I was a software intern in the compiler team at SiFive from Fall 2022 to Fall 2023, working on compiler performance analysis.